IsmailShaikh-02/GlucoTracker/README.md

 ## ⭐ If You Like This

-Give it a star — or better, use it daily.
+* Give it a star — or better, use it daily.

-* 🎥 A polished demo GIF (huge impact)
-* 🖼️ Screenshot layout section (like product pages)
-* 🧪 Live demo via GitHub Pages
-* 🎯 Portfolio-optimized version (for recruiters)

-Just tell me 👍